n3oxmind/eznagios/README.md

 Note:

-- This is still under development. search and delete are function just fine will add the rest of the feature mentioned above on my free time.
+- This tool is still under development. search and delete are function just fine.
+I will add the rest of the features mentioned above on my free time.

-- You can upgrade this or added more functionality to it.